yanyanggithub/DEBM/README.md

 # Deep Belief Networks (DBN)
 Work in progress...
-It is a repository of mostly experiments on energy based models (e.g. Boltzmann machines) as agents to discover and learn patterns in data.
+It is a repository of mostly experiments on energy based models (e.g. Boltzmann machines) to discover and learn patterns in data.